ansible-lockdown/AWS-FOUNDATIONS-CIS/README.md

 ------------
 - RHEL 8 or CentOS 8 to execute the playbook/role
 - AWS Tenant
-  - A IAM with the following access:
+  - A IAM with AdministratorAccess permissions

 Dependencies
 ------------